 Proofreading is the last step before submission.

 - Ensure that your paper is free of grammatical errors and typos.
+A robust online grammar checker can quickly help you do that to ensure impeccability.

 - Formatting: Check that your paper adheres to the required citation style and formatting guidelines.